Getting Started with Red Hat OpenShift

 The SR-IOV resources created will have the openshift.io prefix.

-For the default SriovOperatorConfig CR to work with the NVIDIA DOCA Driver container, please run this command to update the following values:
+For the default SriovOperatorConfig CR to work with the MLNX_OFED container, please run this command to update the following values:

 oc patch sriovoperatorconfig default \